code-souvenirs/needy-ghost-sitemap/README.md

 **Step:** Sample usage without ping or verbose

 	sudo needy-ghost-sitemap.rb -d http://blog.jsinh.in -m 127.0.0.1 -r ghostdb -u ghostuser -c ghostpassword -o /var/www/ -f daily -p 0.5

+---

+###Flashback:

+Currently Ghost does not provide out-of-the-box support for sitemap generation.
+So first thing I do is search google:

+Option 1:	[Generate sitemap using SHELL script](http://ghost.centminmod.com/ghost-sitemap-generator/) (I could not get my head around and make it work with my installation, brain-freeze SHELL script for me)

+Option 2:	[Generate sitemap using RUBY script with MySQL](https://github.com/mmornati/ghost-sitemap-generator) (I used this initially, worked well but not complete)

+Option 3:	Next search was "[Generate sitemap online](http://www.xml-sitemaps.com/)".
+This generated the best (with all links included - sitemap but has a limitation of generating 500 links for free user)

+So option 1 didn't work for me all at, option 2 generated site map for index page (with pagination) and posts only and no tag links generated and option 3 had a limitation, plus I had to generate manually and upload everytime.

+---

+###Credits:

+Option 2 was the best one I can rely on, so I took the idea and decided to groom it to my needs.

+Base idea and [original code](https://github.com/mmornati/ghost-sitemap-generator) credits to : [Macro Mornati](http://blog.mornati.net/optimize-ghost-for-seo-sitemap-generator/), thanks !!

+Life became cool with [Sitemap_generator](https://github.com/kjvarga/sitemap_generator) gem in ruby, thanks !!

+---

+###Why not use option 2 and re-invent the wheel

+Here is why (no offense, please)

+*	Links for tags not generated.
+*	Sitemap generated in from of *.xml file, what if my blog grows to 500 articles and 5000 tags, I needed *.tar.gz.
+*	It used raw XML namespace and schema references, will break or might not be valid if the sitemap protocol changes.
+Using sitemap_generator will save me from those tidious work, those ninga's will probably take care of it.
+*	Added more validation and more readable verbose logs.

+---

+Note: I am a C# / .NET guy and this was my first very piece of code written in RUBY.
+Feel free to poke me for any changes you might need (if I can figure that out) or feel my code is hilarious, share the joke :D